Neilfoster/MPSimon/README.md

 * How to play button- brings up a modal explaing all the instuctions and rules to the game.

 ## Technologies Used
 This game was made using HTML, CSS and Javascript.
 *Google Fonts: This project uses Google fonts 'Rubik' and 'Merriweather' for body text  [Google fonts](https://fonts.google.com/).

+## Testing
+I carried out some manual tests for the follwing:
+* Wrong pad selected - I turned on the power switch which showed a - symbol on the counter.
+I then pressed the start button, MPSimon produced a sound and a flash of light for me to repeat, I repeated the sound correctly.
+MPSimon then gave me a sequence of 2 drum sounds and flashing lights which I deliberately pressed the wrong drum pad. the counter then showed the text "no!" and then repeated the 2 step sequence back to me which is what it was ment to do, so my testing of pressing the wrong pad was successful.

+* Strict mode - I turned the power button on , then selected strict mode , then I pressed start to start the game.
+MPSimon again produced a sound and a flash of light for me which I repeated sucsessfully, this pattern repeated until I reached a sequence of six drum sounds together.I then deliberately pressed the wrong pad.
+Again the counter showed the text of "NO!" and MPSimon then reset itself and gave me one drum sound to repeat which is what I intended to happen.
+Again testing was successful.

+* Win Mode - As 20 drum sounds in a row is quite difficult to achieve I went into the code and manually changed the test function so that if I produced 5 successful sequences in a row that matched I would wim the game.
+I turned the power switch on, pressed start and repeated the sequences until I repeated 5 successfully.
+The counter then displayed the text of win and the game then stopped.
+Again the test was sucsessful.